ckosmic/LSWCharacterCreator/README.md

 ![Mando in LEGO Star Wars: The Complete Saga](https://raw.githubusercontent.com/ckosmic/LSWCharacterCreator/master/Images/example1.png)

 LSW Character Creator is a tool that lets you quickly and easily create modded characters for LEGO Star Wars: The Complete Saga.
-It handles creating the character directory and its files, putting the character information in the collection/language files, and of course allows for editing character properties, animations, sounds, textures, and icons.
+It handles creating the character directory and its files, putting the character information in the collection/language files, and of course allows for editing character properties, animations, sounds, textures, and icons. \
+Note that this program is still new and may crash at times.
+It probably doesn't help that the whole thing is spaghetti code either, but for the most part, it works great for getting the job done.

 ## Installation